 If the side effects are minor, there are a few things you can adjust to prevent them from reoccurring.
 You can cut back on edibles, since orally administered cannabis is more heavily metabolized by the liver.
 You can also reduce your CBD intake since research shows it more drastically affects CYP450 liver metabolism than THC at higher doses.

 What Should You Know about the THC and CBD Content of Your Medication?

 Try to stagger your prescription drugs and your cannabis use to give time for your body to metabolize each separately.
 If all of those things fail you may have to either lower your cannabis dose or use a lower dose of your medications while using cannabis.

-By far, the vast majority of patients do not notice any major side effects as a result of cannabis interfering with drug liver metabolism.
+The vast majority of patients do not notice any major side effects as a result of cannabis interfering with liver metabolism.
 Nonetheless it’s important to use common sense if you are new to cannabis or if you are starting a new prescription medication.

 Lastly, try to be aware of the THC and CBD content of your medication if you are trying new strains or if you are trying a different route of administration.
 Keep the cannabis risks in mind so you can fully enjoy all the medical benefits this amazing plant can offer.

 Dr. Evan Edwards is a medical cannabis expert and practices as a physician with Green Health Docs.
 Dr. Edwards was the first doctor in the Green Health group of providers and as such has seen more Maryland cannabis patients than almost any other provider in the state of Maryland.
 Believing the potential of this plant to heal many, Dr. Edwards enjoys providing this option for patients and loves seeing the improvements cannabis has made in the lives of his patients.